krussll/etsysimplicity/_posts/2019-08-22-lawn-bowls-rules.md

 ## Playing the Game

 * A coin is tossed to decide which team bowl first.
 * The first bowler places the mat.
-It must be placed centrally - so it lines up with the rink number markers - and at least 2 meters from the rink edge.
+It must be placed centrally - see below for more details on how to place the mat
 * When playing any shot the player bowling must always have one foot on the mat
 * The first bowler rolls the jack to whatever distance they like.
 The only restrictions is it must be at least 25 meters from the mat, and must stay out of the ditch.
 There is usually a marker on the rink to show where the minimum distance is
 * Once the jack has come to rest it is placed centrally by the marker with the help of the bowler.
 The jack now becomes the target